charles-ison/sv_term_project/README.md

             - combine colors/height/contours.
         - Press the key `b`
             - combine colors/height/contours and show critical points.
+        - Press the key `7`
+            - removes contours and the gradient descent curve if it exists.

     - Color:
         - Press the key `t`